Planning Your Trip to Tuscany

 Looking for more options for biking around Italy?
 Check out these itineraries.

 Tuscany in 10 Days or More

-For an overview of the whole region, try this ten-day itinerary, which begins in Florence, then takes you to Pisa, Siena, Montepulciano, Pienza, and Lucca, where you'll take a pasta-making class.
-With a few more days, consider this similar two-week itinerary takes you to Montepulciano, Pienza, Siena, and Pisa and includes truffle-hunting in the forest and a winery tour at Brunello di Montalcino, plus a detour to the Cinque Terre in Liguria for a day of hiking.
+For an overview of the whole region, try this 10-day itinerary, which begins in Florence, then takes you to Pisa, Siena, Montepulciano, Pienza, and Lucca, where you'll take a pasta-making class.
+With a few more days, consider this similar two-week itinerary that takes you to Montepulciano, Pienza, Siena, and Pisa and includes truffle-hunting in the forest and a winery tour at Brunello di Montalcino, plus a detour to the Cinque Terre in Liguria for a day of hiking.

 Read this article for more on how to get off the beaten path in Tuscany.